MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-cloudflare.md

 6. Select **Save**.

-7. Add each of the other five CNAME records.
+7. Add each of the other four CNAME records.

 ## Add a TXT record for SPF to help prevent email spam